The following have been my Presidents, whether I voted for them or not, since I was of legal age to vote.

 When I was in high school and college, I attended events where I competed in public speaking with a focus on pros, poetry, one-act play, and dramatic readings.
 As a teenager and young adult, it was difficult to receive written critiques stating areas of improvement I needed to make with my presentations.
 Though I was not confident in many areas of my life, I believed I was good at this and how dare someone correct me.
 I was in my element.
 One of my instructors shared with me why it was important, and I should take the constructive criticism to heart so that I could learn and improve.
 While it was a bitter pill to swallow for my young mind at the time, I discovered my teacher was correct, as were my critics.
 I reviewed their comments and worked to better my presentations in order to move forward on my academic path.

 Fast forward almost four decades later where I work to promote to visitors in the hopes they will choose to come to my city.
 I share the quality of life message so people can see what a great place my community is to visit, work, and live.
 Forty years later I am still receiving criticism for the job I’m doing.
 However, much of it seems to be more mean than constructive.

-For example, I took the photo above yesterday afternoon during a noon walk along the Concho River by my office.
+For example, I took the photo above during a noon walk by my office.
 As an amateur photographer, I saw the clouds from my window and knew the reflections off the water would be incredible, so I snapped the photo with my cell phone.
 This is the original photo.
 NOT enhanced.

 I recognize I could have left the photo alone and just posted the original, but I didn’t.
 The reaction?
 Overwhelmingly, people stated they loved it, loved our city, and loved living here.
-It was liked, loved, and shared by many and that continues to happen as of this writing.
+It was liked, loved, and shared by many.

 While the positive comments were wonderful, much like my time as a teenager, I focused on the criticisms that included the following: “Holy Editing,” “Smoke and Mirrors,” and “The water never looks like this picture.”